beatrizmoya/beatrizmoya.github.io/README.md

 ## AWARDS

+**Award to best Teaching innovation project by Chair Banco Santander (University of Zaragoza)**

 * Tercer Milenio Young Researchers Talent Award, awarded by Heraldo de Aragon.
-“This award is given to young researchers (under 35 years of age) who develop their activity in the field of science and technology.
-With the aim of stimulating new talents born or trained in Aragon, the award will be given to profiles whose emerging trajectory stands out in a special way or has a significant potential”.
+“This award is given to young researchers (under 35 years of age) who develop their activity in science and technology.
+To stimulate new talents born or trained in Aragon, the award will be given to profiles whose emerging trajectory stands out specially or has a significant potential”.
 2022.

 * Finalist Arts&Science Contest at WCCM 2020 with “Figments of reality”.

 * Torres de Miguel Award.
 Award to the best project.
 Given by the Official Engineering Association of Aragon, Navarra and La Rioja.
 Zaragoza (Spain).
 2018.

-* Member of San Diego State University’s Dean’s list.
-Named to San Diego State University Dean’s List Fall 2014 and Spring 2015.
+* San Diego State University Dean’s List Fall 2014 and Spring 2015.
 The Dean’s List recognizes academic achievement within a single semester or semester.

-* ‘America, Asia and Oceania’ Scholarship for bachelor international studies out of Europe.
-San Diego State University, US.
-2014.
+* ‘America, Asia and Oceania’ Scholarship for bachelor international studies out of Europe by University of Zaragoza.
+2014-2015.

 * Fellowship of good academic standing for language immersion in Canada, given by the Regional Government of Aragon (Spain).
 2011.